pkgcloud/pkgcloud-cli/README.md

 1. npm install -g pkgcloud-cli

-1. Create a pkgcloud-cli.json file in your home directory specifying the pkgcloud compute config parameters
+1. Create a pkgcloud-cli.json file in your home directory specifying the pkgcloud compute config parameters.
+These parameters are identical to pkgcloud with the exception of adding a 'region' parameter.

 ```